noviccio/agenda-alerter/README.md

 ## Project Status

-As of now, the project does not run.
+As of now, the project does not run anymore.
 I deactivated the instances and API's to save on costs.
 However, I have pictures of texts and documentation!

 ## Project Screen Shot(s)
 Here are the texts: